w3c/wot/proposals/td-vs-hydra/README.md

 # Motivation

-Need for hypermedia control, e.g. to control Actions/Events (or subscriptions) in a RESTful fashion.
+Need for hypermedia control, e.g. to control Actions/Events (or subscriptions).
 Relates to current discussion about explicit/implicit declaration at interaction level.

-Hydra supports URI templates (with parameterization - see e.g. issue #237), error type declarations
+Hydra supports URI templates (with parameterization - see e.g. issue #237), error type declarations.

 # Issues